DragonHeart000/TwitchChatHotKeys/README.md

 ### Skinning

-Skinning is not yet supported, however, the current plan is to let users use any CSS file to skin TwitchChatHotKeys but there will be multiple offical skins packaged with it and more to download on my website.
+Skinning is not yet supported, however, the current plan is to let users use any CSS file to skin TwitchChatHotKeys but there will be multiple official skins packaged with it and more to download on my website.

 ## Built With